Wayana: Political organisation

 Before contact with missionaries and state representatives, the Wayana did not recognise a form of leadership that transcended the village level.
-The Surinamese, French, and Brazilian states preferred to centralise their dealings with the Wayana, however, and for this purpose installed captains, head captains and granman among the Wayana leaders.
-As the concept of a paramount chief goes against Wayana ideas of political organisation, the authority of these chiefs beyond their own villages is often limited.
+The Surinamese, French, and Brazilian states preferred to centralise their dealings with the Wayana, however, and, for this purpose, installed captains, head captains, and granman among the Wayana leaders.
+The Wayana's traditional institutions and expectations often limited the authority of these captains beyond their own villages.

 In Suriname, Kananoe Apetina was made "head captain" of the Wayana on the Tapanahony river in 1937, while Janomalë was made "head captain" of the Wayana on the Lawa and Litani rivers in 1938.
 After the death of Janomalë in 1958, Anapaikë was installed as his successor, and served as the leader of the Wayana on the Surinamese side of the Lawa river until he died in 2003.
 Kananu Apetina died in 1975 and was succeeded by Aptuk Noewahe, who was recognised by the Surinamese government as the granman of all Wayana in Suriname until his death in 2023.
 The current head captain on the Lawa river is Ipomadi Pelenapïn, who was installed in August 2005.

 The current granman of the Wayana in French Guiana is Amaipotï, son of first granman Twenkë, who resides in the village of Kulumuli.